innovaccer/design-system/README.md

   Masala Design System
 </h1>

-> Masala is an open-source design system built at Innovaccer.
+> Masala Design System (MDS) is an open-source design system built at Innovaccer.
+> This repo consists of React components based on the guidelines and principles of
+> Masala Design System.

 <br/>